Three Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 - Putting on the Reich: Her fashion sense is modernized and sharp, near-akin to Imperial Japanese Army uniforms.

-- Greater-Scope Villain: Of "Servant Summer Festival," being the one who gave BB the power to create the Ground Hog Day Loop, though he's more of a middleman compared to the Alien God.
+- Greater-Scope Villain: Of "Servant Summer Festival," being the one who gave BB the power to create the Ground Hog Day Loop.
+Though in the grand scheme of things, he's more of a middleman compared to the Foreign God.

 - Sadist: The most human of the Outer Gods also makes him the most sadistic to humanity's suffering, and what allowed him and BB to become close friends.